 Familiarize yourself with University emergency closing policy

-- During the semester make regular use of the tools you will use in the event cancellations or disruptions.
-For example if students will use threaded discussions in place of missed class time, find pedagogically appropriate ways to use the discussion tool throughout the semester ensuring students are familiar with the tool in the event of a disruption.
+- Incorporate tools into course: Rather than introducing new technology and approaches if circumstances change, during the semester, make regular use of the tools you will use in the event of disruption.
+For example, if students will use threaded discussions, find pedagogically appropriate ways to use the discussion tool throughout the semester to endure students are familiar with the tool.

-- Once you have chosen the lesson to move, use a combination of lecture capture, short video, streaming films, readings, assignments, journals, quizzes, and/or guided discussion in HuskyCT to create online activities that meet the learning outcomes associated with the class you are moving online.
-(NOTE: Placing Powerpoint slides into HuskyCT by themselves is a transfer of content but not activities.
-We recommend a more comprehensive engaging solution that includes not just student-to-content, but student-to-student and student-to-faculty contact as well).
+- Use a combination of short videos, streaming films, readings, assignments, journals, quizzes, and/or guided discussion in HuskyCT to create online activities that meet the learning objectives associated with the class you are moving online.
+(NOTE: Placing PowerPoint slides into HuskyCT by themselves is a transfer of content but not activities.
+We recommend a more comprehensive engagement solution that includes not just student-to-content, but student-to-student and student-to-faculty contact as well.)

-- Set up a timeline for students that allows them to complete these activities in a more flexible way and that still allows them to complete the activities prior to any associated assessments.
+- Establish a timeline for students that allows them to complete these activities in a more flexible manner while still allowing them to complete the activities prior to any associated assessments.